Northern Cyprus » Things To Do In North Cyprus

 Whether you want a gentle scenic flight or an adrenaline joy ride, your pilot can tailor your flight to suit you.
 St Hilarion Castle is on the way to the Paragliding take off site, and you can get wonderful views of the castle as well as treating yourself to Kyrenia under your feet.
 Your flight will end after a gentle and controlled landing on the Kyrenia Coast.
-Pickup from Almond Holiday Village for free, photos and T-shirts are also available.
+Pickup from The Almond Hotel for free, photos and T-shirts are also available.
 You do not need training as your pilot will guide you throughout your 2 hour lifetime experience.
-Contact Almond Holiday Village for more details.
+Contact The Almondsfor more details.

-Horse Riding in North Cyprus: There are several stables offering riding lessons in Alsancak, Lapta and Karaoglanoglu villages – which are only a few minutes local to Almond Holiday Village, North Cyprus.
+Horse Riding in North Cyprus: There are several stables offering riding lessons in Alsancak, Lapta and Karaoglanoglu villages – which are only a few minutes local to The Almond Hotel, North Cyprus.
 Most stables also allow customers to hire horses to take out in to the mountains and coasts which is a highly pleasurable experience.

 Çatalköy Riding Club – Situated 45 minutes east of Kyrenia, the riding club in Çatalköy provides fully guided riding.
 The rides are led by professional team and taken mainly in the Kyrenia Mountain range.
 One can learn how to ride a horse and walk with horse.
 Skirting the forest tracks are supplied with picnic activities and reaching historical sites.

 Telephone: 090 533 8454741/42